Configure hunt objects — 3D mode

 Asset management for hunts

-Prepare the banner, 3D files, and optional map or skybox assets before launch.
+Prepare the banner, 3D model files, and optional map or background visuals before launch.

 Configure interactivity (questions and answers)